 with a daily devotional reading simply by clicking the devotional reference.
 The

-Bible moves to that reference - and so does the commentary!
-The Dictionaries (and
+Bible moves to that reference -

 Building the Layout